Albert-Gao/blog/source/_posts/3-interesting-experiments-of-promise-all.md

   - promise
 ---

 We use `Promise.all()` in javascript when we want to do something after resolving a promise queue.
 Let's use 3 examples to see the use cases.
-I use `node v6.10.2` to do the DEMO.
+And hopefully you could understand more about the execution order of some variations.
+I use the built-in Promise of `node v6.10.2` to do the DEMO.

 <!--more-->